Account

 Description

 NEW YORK TIMES BESTSELLER ?
-From Jane Leavy, the award-winning, New York Times bestselling author of The Last Boy and Sandy Koufax, comes the definitive biography of Babe Ruth -- the man Roger Angell dubbed "the model for modern celebrity."
+From Jane Leavy, the award-winning, New York Times bestselling author of The Last Boy and Sandy Koufax, comes the definitive Babe Ruth biography -- the man Roger Angell dubbed "the model for modern celebrity."

 "Leavy's newest masterpiece...
 A major work of American history by an author with a flair for mesmerizing story-telling." -- Forbes